 Course Name History and Memory in Modern Japan Semester, Year 1st semester Number of Credits 2 Credits Course level 2000 Course Number 027047 Instructor(s) (Institution) NOZAWA Shunsuke(高等教育推進機構) Course Objectives This class explores the nature of historical consciousness in contemporary Japan through analysis of concrete embodiments of memory - photographs, exhibits, monuments, and so forth.
 Through this exploration we hope to better understand a politics of memory and history in modern Japan as it plays out at multiple scales of encompassment - public and private, national and local, collective and individual.
 The semester is divided into two major segments.
 The first segment explores the interaction between history and memory as present in museum displays and monuments.
 The second segment focuses on memory and materiality with a particular focus on objects in personal and intimate spheres.
-Course Goals Apply concepts from memory studies and public history to analyse museums and monuments Analyse the meaning of everyday and ritual objects in practices of memory-making Course Schedule PART I: History and war memory What is the relationship between history and memory?
+Course Goals - Apply concepts from memory studies and public history to analyse museums and monuments - Analyse the meaning of everyday and ritual objects in practices of memory-making Course Schedule Analyse the meaning of everyday and ritual objects in practices of memory-making The semester is divided into two major segments: PART I: History and war memory What is the relationship between history and memory?
 How do historians approach the historical study of memory?
 These two questions will underpin the first half of the course taught by Bull.
-To think through these questions.
-Bull will draw on recent research he has published on the role of museums and monuments in the construction of historical memory about the Japanese empire.
+To think through these questions, Bull will draw on recent research he has published on the role of museums and monuments in the construction of historical memory about the Japanese empire.
 Students will be encouraged to think about how to apply the study of historical memory to their own interest in Japan.
-PART II: Memory, materiality, everyday life In the second segment, to be taught by Nozawa, we are primarily interested in how memory is embodied in - and cued by - concret vitnings, in particular those objects found in everyday environment.
+PART II: Memory, materiality, everyday life In the second segment, to be taught by Nozawa, we are primarily interested in how memory is embodied in - and cued by - concrete 'things,' in particular those objects found in everyday environment.
 Drawing on ethnographic studies investigating how people handle objects of intimate memory and interpret their material qualities, we will explore diverse stories and images of everyday life in Japan's modernity constructed through objectification of memories and memorialization of objects.
-Week 1: Introduction Week 2: In what ways do historians distinguish the study of 'history' and 'memory? - Part 1: 'The Puzzle of Rescue and Survival: The Wartime Exodus of Jewish Refugees from Lithuania and their Japanese Savior Redux' Week 3: In what ways do historians distinguish the study of 'history' and 'memory? - Part 2: 'A Holocaust Paragon of Virtue's Rise to Fame: The Transnational Commemoration of the Japanese Diplomat Sugihara Chiune and Its Divergent National Motives' Week 4: Memory and museums - Part 2: Analysing Japanese migration museums and the making of post-imperial memory Week 6: Japanese war memory and comics - an introduction Week 7: Japanese war memory and comics - an introduction Week 8: Mid-term assignment
+Week 1: Introduction Week 2: In what ways do historians distinguish the study of 'history' and 'memory? - Part 1: 'The Puzzle of Rescue and Survival: The Wartime Exodus of Jewish Refugees from Lithuania and their Japanese Savior Redux' Week 3: In what ways do historians distinguish the study of 'history' and 'memory? - Part 2: 'A Holocaust Paragon of Virtue's Rise to Fame: The Transnational Commemoration of the Japanese Diplomat Sugihara Chiune and Its Divergent National Motives' Week 4: Memory and museums - Part 1: An (online) visit to the museum Week 5: Memory and museums - Part 2: Analysing Japanese migration museums and the making of post-imperial memory Week 6: Japanese war memory and comics - an introduction Week 8: Mid-term assignment

-U U

 Week 10: Kimono

 Week 11: Dolls

 Week 12: Personal histories

 Week 13: History, memory, and the everyday

 Week 14: Forgetting

 Week 15: Conclusion

 Homework Each week students will actively participate in class discussion as well as online discussion threads based on weekly required readings and tasks.
 Students will also conduct individual projects for midterm and final assignments.

 Grading System Participation 20% Weekly Tasks 20% Midterm Assignment 30% Final Assignment 30%

 Textbooks / Reading List

 Websites

 Website of Laboratory

 Course Schedule, Grading System, and Homework are subject to change.

 Additional Information Join the following Google Classroom before the first session (you need your Hokudai ELMS account): https://classroom.google.com/c/NzM0MzIyMjAwMTY1?cjc=u47qxwu

 Classes are held fac